stevevillardi/Logic.Monitor/Documentation/New-LMCachedAccount.md

 ## PARAMETERS

 ### -AccessId
-Access ID from your API credential aquired from the LM Portal
+Access ID from your API credential acquired from the LM Portal

 ```yaml
 Type: String